elatov/elatov.github.io/_posts/2012-10-08-creating-an-lvm-volume-from-two-used-partitions.md

   - lvm
   - Physical Volume
 ---
 I have a machine that I have been using for years, it was before I started getting into Linux.
 So it started out as a Windows machine, then I installed Linux on it and Dual booted it.
 I then updated my hard drive in size and used Acronis to transfer all the data.
 It was actually pretty cool, it allowed me to increase the partitions as I was cloning the data over.
 Since I was using Windows with Linux, I decided to use FAT32 partitions to share data between them (this was before Linux included ntfs support by default).
 Regardless to say I made a lot of changes to my partitioning schema and it was all over the place.
-Here is how my &#8216;df&#8217; output looked like.
+Here is how my 'df' output looked like.

 	moxz:~>df -hT | grep sda